Rogerskelamen/flodo/README.md

 # flodo

-A new todo list project based on Flutter.
+> A new todo list project based on Flutter.

+The idea of front-end style comes from [this video](https://www.bilibili.com/video/BV1Jt411u7RD)(extremely recommend this coder), in which the app is based on Swift.
+Shamefully, I'm not familiar with Swift, but on the contrary, I can rebuild it by Flutter.
+And I've just done that!

 ## Getting Started